Lourdes Moldre watched her parents leave the Philippines for the United States when she was 8 so they could become nurses and work in the U.S.

 Moldre graduated in 2008 from UCSF with her master’s degree in nursing, specializing as an acute care nurse practitioner.

-Today, she is the clinical director of Oncology Services and Regulatory Compliance at the UC Davis Comprehensive Cancer Center, which provides treatment to more than 10,000 cancer patients — both children and adults — every year.
-She oversees a staff of more than 200.
+She went on to work as the clinical director of Oncology Services and Regulatory Compliance at the UC Davis Comprehensive Cancer Center, which provides treatment to more than 10,000 cancer patients — both children and adults — every year.
+Today, Moldre leads inpatient hospital operations at UCSF Health as the patient care director at Mount Zion Hospital.

 While pursuing her master’s degree at UCSF, Moldre found satisfaction in helping patients get well enough to go back home.